 The Client to Authenticator Protocol (CTAP) defines the information that the platform can retrieve from the authenticator.
 The platform can retrieve the following information from the authenticator.

 - Number of existing discoverable credentials present on the authenticator

 - Number of maximum possible remaining discoverable credentials which can be created on the authenticator

 - Total number of RPs present on the authenticator

 - Total number of credentials present on the authenticator for the RP in question

 - Credential protection policy

-To counterbalance the function to enumerate FIDO2 resident credentials, the Credential Protection extension was introduced to improve privacy.
+To counterbalance the function to enumerate FIDO2 discoverable credentials, the Credential Protection extension was introduced to improve privacy.

 Credentials stored on an FIDO2 authenticator may be read to get basic information about them.
 Using the ‘GetInfo’ command, the authenticator will list the relying parties that have a credential stored on that authenticator.